HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

     class BeaverQuickForm(CremeEntityQuickForm):  # <== NEW
         class Meta(CremeEntityQuickForm.Meta):
             model = Beaver
+            fields = ('name', 'birthday')

+Unlike the ``CremeEntityForm`` which by default creates fields for all the attributes of the model, the ``CremeEntityQuickForm`` does not use any attribute, so we must specify our fields explicitly when creating our form.

 Then in our ``apps.py``, add the method ``register_quickforms()`` like
 that: ::